amynic/ainights-sessionowners/README.md

 * Enter details to create
     * a name for the service
     * select your subscription
-    * choose you nearest datacenter location
+    * Please choose SOUTH CENTRAL US as the data centre
-    * Choose the F0 or free tier for your pricing options
+    * Choose the S0 tier for your pricing options
     * select the resource group you created previously for this project
     * Click Create
 * ![Custom Vision Blade Details](/docs-images/custom-vision-azure.JPG)